Navigate to Standards Based Grades > Configurations > Standards.

 For local standards that are manually entered use the type 0 Top Level Standard Category and for all sub-standards use the Type of Standard of 4 - Detailed Standard.
 This format will allow the sub-standards to be linked to the top level or main standards.

-To allow this standard to have marks press Tab to Mark Type1.
-Select the Mark Type from the dropdown.
-To set up Mark Type2 click on the dropdown for that field and select code 2 - Effort.
+Single Mark Type - To allow this standard to have a single Mark Type that will be applied to all Terms, tab to Mark Type1 and select the Mark Type from the dropdown.
+To set up Mark Type2 click on the dropdown for that field and select code 2 - Effort, which is the default mark type label for this code.

 NOTE: Mark Type 2 can only be used when a code is set up in the Mark Type 1 field that is a value of 1.

-NOTE: When Mark Type 7 - Comment (Inline) is attached to a standard the Standard title will not print on the report card.
+NOTE: When Mark Type 2 has 7 - Comment (Inline) selected and is attached to a standard, the Standard title will not print on the report card.
 There is a limit of 10 Comment standards/report card.

 The Include in Transcript option will save the standard, mark type and the marks the student earned into the Standards Based History (SBH) table when the Copy SBG to Standards Based History function is run.
 The Include in Transcript option is usually selected for top level standards.
 The Elementary Transcript is a report that can be generated from the data collected in the Standards Based History (SBH) table.